 What does it mean that God made man in his image?

 All processes taking place in the Universe also take place in the human body.
-Our entire body is surrounded by such electromagnetic solar radiation.
+Our entire body is surrounded by electromagnetic solar radiation.
 Practically, our entire body is light.
 Therefore, we say we are the essence of light because we are literally so.

 What we see and what we call matter are practically our emotional impressions, which our brain interprets in such a way because this is our current, inner awareness – reasoning.
 What we call visible light is the interpretation of our emotional memories.
 The world we usually see while sleeping.
 And what we call infrared are our conscious thoughts interpreting these memories.
 The level of your reasoning or awareness depends on the wavelength on which it is located.